Frequently Asked Questions

 A. No, students are discouraged from bringing cars with them.
 Birmingham offers a wide variety of public transport, all of which is very close to campus.

-Students who have a blue badge are invited to contact the Enabling Team.
+Students who have a blue badge are invited to contact the Disability and Academic Support Team.

 Q. I have a disability – will this be taken into consideration when I apply for accommodation?

 A. Yes, we take into consideration any disability you may have.
 We have a number of rooms for students with wheelchairs, mobility issues, hearing or visual impairments.
-Please also contact the Enabling Team who can help with making the transition to Aston University.
+Please also contact the Disability and Academic Support Team who can help with making the transition to Aston University.

 Q. Can I find out who my flatmates are before I arrive?